aidentsen/6561/README.md

 .  .  .     .  .  .    .  .  .
 ```
 - A new game can be started without reloading the webpage
+- Works on both PC and mobile (after much pain...)

 Quality of life
 - CSS transitions for tiles that are moved, merged or added